Important Ratios Required for Valuing Business

 When to use P/E Ratio

-– This the point of taking off for valuing nearly all companies,
+– This is the point of taking off for valuing nearly all companies,

-– When the company wants to compare a number of companies for seeing what others are seeking.
+– When the company wants to compare a number of companies to see what others are seeking.

 Advantages

-– It is easy to use as same is easy to find assuming company does not want to adjust the earning number.
+– It is easy to use as the same is easy to find, assuming the company does not want to adjust the earnings number.

 Disadvantages

-– It can be manipulated easily as earnings are computed on an accrual basis of accounting due to which the company’s discretion on the same becomes more when compared to the cash flow.
+– It can be manipulated easily as earnings are computed on an accrual basis of accounting, due to which the company’s discretion on the same becomes greater when compared to the cash flow.

 – This does not consider the balance sheet items.
 It does not consider debt amount also.